Sibakumarpanda/SystemVerilog_Constraint_Coding_by_Siba/README.md

 # 39.WAC to generate 20 dynamic array values in between 1-100 in descending order(sorting)
 # 40.WAC to generate three consecutive numbers with sum as 33
 # 41.WAC to generate three non consecutive numbers with sum as 10
+# 42. (a) WAC to generate 10 unique values in range 1-20 in a Queue with out using unique keyword
-# 42.WAC to generate unique values in range 1-20 in an Queue
+# 42. (b) WAC to generate 10 unique values in range 1-20 in a Queue using Unique keyword
 # 43.WAC to generate alternating positive-negative sequence
 # 44.WAC to generate Number series with fixed increment of 2 in the range 1-30
 # 45.WAC to generate Increasing order value generation